 Anna and the Apocalypse is available to rent or buy now.

-What do you get if you cross Shaun of the Dead with High School Musical and the classic coming-of-age comedy/drama?
-Of course, the answer is the outstanding, emotional and lively zombie musical Anna and the Apocalypse.
-Largely ignored on its release in 2018, John McPhail’s spectacular slice of horror and musical comedy has become a Christmas classic.
-However, I am continually surprised by the number of people I meet who have still not seen it!
-So let’s put that right from today because Anna and the Apocalypse is not only one of the best alternative Christmas movies of the past ten years, it’s a damn fine musical that should have found a place on the west-end stage.
+Mixing Shaun of the Dead with High School Musical and a classic coming-of-age template, the outstanding, emotional and lively zombie musical Anna and the Apocalypse was primarily ignored on its release in 2018.
+However, John McPhail’s spectacular slice of musical horror comedy has rightly become a cult Christmas classic since then.
+Anna and the Apocalypse is not only one of the best alternative Christmas movies of the past ten years, it’s a damn fine musical that should have already found a way onto the west-end stage.

-From the outset, Anna and the Apocalypse makes it clear that there is no such thing as a Hollywood ending, and my god does it deliver on this promise.
-While its humour, music and comic book gore keep things upbeat, it also has a profoundly emotional core that may lead many to shed a few tears among the tinsel, blood and snow.
-As a result, Anna and the Apocalypse appeals to zombie horror fans and musical theatre lovers in equal measure while finding a place in the hearts of those who love dark comedy.
-The result is an alternative festive delight that only gets stronger with every viewing.
-So my advice is simple, watch it now, for this is one Christmas movie that will forever find a place in your heart.
+From the outset, Anna and the Apocalypse states that there is no such thing as a Hollywood ending, and it delivers on that promise.
+While its humour, music and comic book gore are upbeat, a profoundly emotional core sits at the heart of the story, one that will lead to more than a few tears amongst the tinsel.
+As a result, Anna and the Apocalypse appeals to fans of classic zombie horror and those who prefer musical theatre; it’s a mash-up of Night of the Living Dead and Glee, and it’s bloody glorious!